St Ambrose RC Primary School - Maths Curriculum Intent

 At St Ambrose, we believe in Mastery for all.
 We are on our journey toward mastery of teaching, and we have tailored our approach to the children in our school.
 Our strong belief is that everyone can master maths at their own level.
 Teachers draw on a range of resources to create the best possible learning environment for our pupils, moving the children from pictorial and abstract stages.
 Time is taken as decided by the teacher to revisit and consolidate topics through the year to help ensure deep learning and prevent any gaps in learning.
 Reasoning is part of every lesson, and the use of talk partners enables the children to verbalise and discuss their understanding.
 Working walls in each classroom allow the children to ‘explore’ maths and remind children of key mathematical facts they need to memorise.

-Assessment of National Curriculum objectives is carried out by the class teacher and the use of Teacher assessment and PUMA tests.
-Tests are carried out to assess against the age-related expectations of each year group.
-Along with evidence in books and from lessons, assessment weeks are held termly using the PUMA papers to inform the teacher’s decisions and to pinpoint gaps in children’s learning that need consolidation or intervention.
+Assessment of National Curriculum objectives is carried out by the class teacher.
+Topic and termly WhiteRose maths assessments are used to inform teacher assessment judegements.
+These are carried out to assess against the age-related expectations of each year group and are used with evidence in books from lessons, to inform the teacher’s decisions and to pinpoint gaps in children’s learning that need consolidation or intervention.
 Years 2 and 6 also use past SATs papers for the end of term assessments.
 At St Ambrose, we are committed to ensuring that children are able to recognise the importance of maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
 We want all the children to enjoy Maths and to experience success in the subject, with the ability to reason mathematically.
 We are committed to developing children’s curiosity about the subject and an appreciation of the beauty and power of mathematics.

 In God's family, we grow and learn in love, hope and faith.